LendingClub Personal Loans Review

 With over ten years in business, LendingClub is the largest and oldest peer-to-peer (P2P) lender around.
 P2P lenders such as LendingClub seek to streamline and de-complicate lending by cutting banks out of the equation.
 Instead of going through a bank, the money is passed straight from investors to you.

 LendingClub deals primarily with personal loans.
 Although they are ostensibly for consumers, the loans can be used for entrepreneurial and business startup purposes.

-These loans will not work for all borrowers, though; you’ll need at least fair credit and a solid debt-to-income ratio to qualify for a loan.
-If you’re not sure if you’re qualified, Lending Club makes it easy.
-You can check your eligibility and potential rates in a few minutes via the website, without taking a hit on your credit score.
+These loans will not work for all borrowers, though; you can only borrow up to $40,000 and could potentially receive a very high APR (30%+) if you don’t have a very high credit score.
+You can check your eligibility and potential rates in a few minutes via the website without taking a hit on your credit score.

 Is this the right lender for your business?
 Keep reading to find out!